German Shepherd Rare Color: Let’s Discover All Facts!

 Sable GSDs have dorsal hairs that are either black or very dark brown, while ventral hairs are usually lighter.
 They may also have a dark mask and black ears.
 The coat is shorter on the face and legs and longer around the neck and body.

 Sable GSDs are intelligent, energetic, and working dogs that make good companions.
 They require plenty of exercises and can be prone to barking without enough stimulation.
-With proper training and socialization, they can make excellent family pets.
+They can be excellent family pets with proper socialisation and training.

 If you are considering adding a sable German Shepherd to your family, research the breed carefully and find a reputable breeder who health tests their dogs.
 Sables can be beautiful additions to any home but require some extra care.